5h4rk-lab/THM-koth/readme.md

 from the scan we got to know that there is a sql database running on.<br/>
-with the help of command
+with the help of command <br/>
-"mysql -u root -h <ip> -p"
+mysql -u root -h ip of machine  -p <br/>
 login to sql database with pass root <br/>
 with the help of mysql database explore the tables.that will get the first flag and a user by the ssh credentials <br/>
 after getting the shell now its time to get the root.<br/>